flitzcode/My-Project/README.md

-# Python-Fundamental
+# My Project
- All about Python Fundamental
+ All about My Python-Based Project